Army of Tennesee Civil War Relics Authentic

 This is the actual knife photographed on page 194 of Norm Flayderman’s reference book “The Bowie Knife.”
 Condition is excellent.
 Stag antler grips and silver bolsters.
 Measures 6″ closed and 10.5″ opened.
 Larger blade is marked “W & S HORRABIN/SHEFFIELD”.
 Bolsters feature the iconic Louisiana Pelican feeding its young.

-2000 “New Model 1859″ Sharp’s Rifles .52 Cal. were issued to Col. Hiram Berdan’s elite unit of Sharpshooters, Serial # range 54374-57567.
-This fine looking weapon bears serial # 57362 which is squarely in the range and could possibly have been used by this unit.
-While it does not have the classic double set trigger, it does have the 30” barrel and no lug for a saber bayonet.
+This fine looking weapon bears serial # 57362.
+This type has the 30” barrel with no lug for a saber bayonet.
+Iron butt-plate, patch box and barrel bands.
 Condition: Smooth metal surfaces with a gray turning plum patina.
 Lock and trigger mechanism works perfectly.
 Sharps patent address and markings present on barrel, breech and lock.
 Bore is clean with well defined rifling.
 Lawrence Patent long range site is present.
 Stock is in very good shape with no repairs or missing wood.
-There is a noticeable cut mark on bottom about mid-way.
 Typical service wear and dings consistent with real combat use.
 Two US Military Inspector’s Cartouches are visible of flat opposite the lock.

 WP 25.
 Haiman Bros.
 Confederate Enlisted-man’s Cavalry Saber.